 Another Air & Space location is located at the Udvar Hazy Center near Dulles Airport in Northern Virginia.
 Be sure you know which one has the exhibits you’re looking for.
 At Udvar Hazy, don’t miss the flight simulators.
 They require paid tickets and offer a chance to experience what it’s like to pilot an aircraft or explore outer space.

-National Museum of American History: Making History Come Alive for Kids
+National Museum of American History A Washington DC Museum that Makes History Come Alive for Kids

 Dive into the past at the National Museum of American History.
 While not as thrilling for little ones as the Natural History or Air & Space Museum, there’s still plenty to enjoy for everyone in the family.
 For younger kids, the Spark!Lab and Wegmans Wonderplace offer interactive experiences that blend play with learning.
 While older kids and adults will love the new pop culture exhibit and the First Lady’s dresses.